James Bond Girls

 Plenty O'Toole (Lana Wood)

-In her very short role, this buxom Bond girl and floozy was first seen prowling the Whyte House casino in Las Vegas, looking for high-rollers.
+In her very short role, this buxom, gold-digging Bond girl and floozy was first seen prowling the Whyte House casino in Las Vegas, looking for high-rollers.
 After her mark named Maxie (Ed Call) lost, she rejected his advances to go to his place: "Why don't you go take a nap and I'll see you next year."

 As she was leaving the craps table area, she paused and turned to reveal her voluptuous figure in a low-cut purple dress, when she heard Bond (Connery) wagering $10,000.
-As Bond reached for his chips, she leaned over next to him, presenting her deep cleavage to him and introducing herself with her suggestive name: "Hi, I'm Plenty!"
+As Bond reached for his chips, she leaned over next to him, presented her deep cleavage to him and introduced herself with her suggestive name: "Hi, I'm Plenty!"
 He looked downward as he replied: "But of course you are."
 She added: "Plenty O'Toole," to which Bond quipped: "Named after your father, perhaps?"

 When she assisted him in throwing the dice, she lost.
 But then Bond bet all of his money as she told him: "Hey, you played this game before."
 On a bet of $10,000, Bond won $50,000 and gave Plenty $5,000 for her assistance, as she followed him to his hotel room, calling him a strange but "terrific guy."